A Modular Architecture Design for Autonomous Driving Racing in Controlled Environments: Implementation

 Where $x_{c}$, $y_{c}$ are the coordinates of the cones from the vision module; and $x_{t}$, $y_{t}$ are the coordinates of the cones in the CSV track.

-This calculation yields $T$, our transformation function.
-However, this is just the basic transformation function; it doesn't necessarily transform all cones accurately, particularly because cones located farther from the start zone are highly sensitive to slight changes in the original input.
-To address this, we iteratively adjust the transformation function by using random numbers, aiming to minimize the following equation:
+This is just the basic transformation matrix; it does not necessarily transform all cones accurately, particularly because cones located farther from the start zone are highly sensitive to slight changes in the original input.
+To address this, we iteratively adjust the transformation matrix by using random numbers, aiming to minimize the following expression:

 With $d$ defined as the distance from each cone to its predicted position.
-The fractional part ensures that cones that are closer are prioritised.
+The fractional part ensures that cones that are closer are prioritized.